SM4DA/o-MFML_for_QC/README.md

 # Optimized Multi-Fidelity Machine Learning for Quantum Chemistry

 This repository contains the scripts and data to reproduce the results of the work by Vinod _et. al._ titled "Optimized Multi-Fidelity Machine Learning for Quantum Chemistry.
-The raw data of molecules for the QM7b dataset ca nbe downloaded from [https://achs-prod.acs.org/doi/10.1021/acs.jctc.8b00832#article_content-right][https://achs-prod.acs.org/doi/10.1021/acs.jctc.8b00832#article_content-right].
-The rawdata for the Excitation State Energies can be downloaded from [https://github.com/SM4DA/MultiFidelityMachineLearning-for-MolecularExcitationEnergies][https://github.com/SM4DA/MultiFidelityMachineLearning-for-MolecularExcitationEnergies] with explanation present in Vinod _et. al._ (2023).
+The raw data of molecules for the QM7b dataset can be downloaded from [https://achs-prod.acs.org/doi/10.1021/acs.jctc.8b00832#article_content-right].
+The rawdata for the Excitation State Energies can be downloaded from [https://github.com/SM4DA/MultiFidelityMachineLearning-for-MolecularExcitationEnergies] with explanation present in Vinod _et. al._ (2023).

 The scripts in this repository and the plots they reproduce are listed below:
 * `QM7b/GenerateSLATM.py` generates the Global SLATM representation for the 7211 molecules of the QM7b data.